whoward3/microsoft-graph-docs/concepts/search-graphconnectors-buildyourown.md

 ## Step 1: Get an access token

 ### Register an Azure Active Directory app
 Go to Azure Active Directory and register an app to allow Microsoft Search to access data for indexing.

 To learn more, refer to the Microsoft Graph documentation on how to [register an app](https://docs.microsoft.com/en-us/graph/auth-register-app-v2).

-Before moving to the next step, go to API permissions, add the permission named "ExternalItem.ReadWrite.All", and grant Admin Consent.
+Add the permission named "ExternalItem.ReadWrite.All" on API permissions, and grant Admin Consent.
+Take note of the app name, application (client) ID, and tenant ID.

 ### Get an access token for the app
-After completing the app registration and taking note of the app name, application (client) ID, and tenant ID, you need to generate a new client secret.
+ Generate a new client secret.
 The client secret will only be displayed once.
 Remember to save the client's secret securely.
 Use the client ID and client secret while configuring a new connection in Microsoft Search.

 ## Step 2: Build your connector